Semester ticket FAQ

 How does the 9-Euro Ticket and the semester ticket work?

 The Semesterticket is a season ticket, which means that students are subject to similar regulations as holders of a monthly or annual BVG ticket.
 It is planned that students will be reimbursed for the additional costs of the semester ticket compared to the 9-Euro-Ticket.
-However, it is not yet clear when and how the refund will be made.

 What is the semester ticket and what can I do with it?